-Property taxes for 2021 attach as an enforceable lien on January 1, 2021, on property values assessed as of the same date.
+Property taxes for 2022 attach as an enforceable lien on January 1, 2022, on property values assessed as of the same date.
 Taxes are levied by December of the fiscal year (by passage of a Tax Levy Ordinance).
-Tax bills are prepared by the County and issued on or about February 1, 2022 and August 1, 2022 and are payable in two installments, on or about March 1, 2022 and September 1, 2022.
+Tax bills are prepared by the County and issued on or about February 1, 2023 and July 1, 2023 and are payable in two installments, on or about March 1, 2023 and August 1, 2023.
 The County collects such taxes and remits them periodically.
 The allowance for uncollectible taxes has been stated at 1% of the tax levy, to reflect actual collection experience.
-Since the 2021 levy is intended to fund the 2022 fiscal year, the levy has been recorded as a receivable and deferred inflow of resources.
+Since the 2022 levy is intended to fund the 2023 fiscal year, the levy has been recorded as a receivable and deferred inflow of resources.
+The second installment of the 2021 tax levy bills were issued in November 2022 with payments due December 30, 2022, resulting in final collections of the 2021 levy not occurring until January and February 2023.